Writing a Thesis Chapter

 Writing a thesis chapter is a course designed to strengthen your drafting and analysis skills as you prepare for the most intensive writing phase of your candidature.
 It is designed for second year PhD students, and may be of particular value for those who require additional writing support or who have English as an Additional Language, especially international students.
 As the sequel to ‘Introduction to thesis writing’, it will focus on the thesis chapter to further support students with their own writing.

-The course will next run during second semester, 2014 and is non-credit-bearing, with assessment tasks graded as pass/fail.
+The course will next run during Semester 1, 2015 and is non-credit-bearing, with assessment tasks graded as pass/fail.

 Seminars will continue to address the cross-cultural and disciplinary differences in thesis writing with a focus on students’ own writing.
 Topics that the course will cover include: